khuyenlai/cse15l-lab-reports/lab5.md

 **Original Post from Student:**

 Title: Weird Compilation Status Check

 Category: Skill Demonstrations

 Description:
-Hi, I'm practicing for skill demo 3 and I'm stuck on step 4.
-I'm trying to check the compilation status of my program, however, the value is always 0 even when there are compilation errors.
+Hi, I'm practicing for skill demo 3 and I had a question about exit codes.
+I have a simple program that checks the compilation status of the main function, but the value is always 0 even when there are compilation errors.

-Here's what happened when there was an error:
+Here's the program with the error:

 ![image](Error.png)